 Permafrost—a soil layer that's frozen not just in the winter, but year-round—underlies an amazing 25 percent of the Northern Hemisphere.
 Much is near the Arctic Circle (see map), in regions already strongly affected by rising temperatures.
 In many of those places, permafrost is melting.

 Why should we care about something happening under the ground, far from where most of us live?
 Because it presents a global risk whose exact dimensions are uncertain.
 Permafrost holds enormous amounts of carbon, so its melting could release huge quantities into the atmosphere as CO2 or methane, increasing atmospheric warming everywhere.

 A Vast Expanse

-This newly built railroad in western China--the highest in the world-- crosses long stretches of a type of permafrost whose average temperature is only 1 to 2 oC below freezing.
+This newly built railroad in western China—the highest in the world—crosses long stretches of a type of permafrost whose average temperature is only 1–2°C below freezing (28–30°F).
 While climate change was factored into construction plans, permafrost has melted much faster than projected, leaving engineers scrambling to reinforce the tracks to prevent buckling.
 Some permafrost layers in the region have thinned 5 to 7 meters (16 to 23 feet) in only 20 years.

 Arctic plants are feeling the impact of climate change in two competing ways.
 On the one hand, warmer temperatures and higher CO2 levels have produced a greening effect, as the range of some vegetation expands.
 These photos of the same Alaskan location, one (left) taken in July 1950 and the other in August 2002, demonstrate the effect.
 On the other hand, those warmer temperatures also melt the underground permafrost "seal," causing surface water to drain away and the soil to dry.
 This produces drought stress in other plants.